Consumer medicine information

 The prepared infusion should be used immediately.
 If not used immediately, the diluted Skyrizi solution can be stored (protected from light) for up to 20 hours between 2°C to 8°C.

-Immediately after preparation or removal from refrigeration, the diluted Skyrizi solution can be stored at room temperature (protected from sunlight) for 4 hours (cumulative time from start of dilution to start of infusion).
-Do not freeze.
+Immediately after preparation or removal from refrigeration, the diluted Skyrizi solution can be stored at room temperature (protected from sunlight) for up to 8 hours.
+Storage time at room temperature begins once the diluted solution has been prepared.

 Exposure to indoor light is acceptable during room temperature storage and administration.